Creating An Ideal Customer Profile (ICP)

-5. Select your channels and craft your messaging
+- Select your channels and craft your messaging.

-6. Execute your account-based marketing campaigns and begin sales outreach
+- Execute your account-based marketing campaigns and begin sales outreach.

-In this article, we will focus on step #4: identify and prioritize your target accounts.
+In this post, we will focus on step four: identify and prioritize your target accounts.
 After all, you can’t market and sell to accounts if you don’t know who they are.

 What is an Ideal Customer Profile?